APickledWalrus/ENGCMP0600-programming-manual/README.md

 #### Why weren't my edits accepted?
-Requests are only denied if they do not abide the terms and policies.
+Requests are only denied if they do not abide the guidelines or the inclusion/ethics policies.

 #### Why isn't the page content updating?